runnedrun/the_arc/game_description.md

 This directory is for a browser based game, described below:

-The Arc is an AI-driven browser game where four players become the newly appointed leaders of tribes coexisting in a shared valley.
-Spanning 40 years of in-game time (represented by 40 rounds), each player secretly defines a vision for the valley’s future—be it populating it with mythical creatures or instilling a cultural love for a particular cuisine.
-The valley is depicted as a 4x4 grid, with each tile possessing its own evolving story written by AI historians.
-Players interact with these historians by sending messages composed of letters, the game’s primary resource, to influence the tile’s history in line with their objectives.
+The Arc is an AI-driven browser game where four players become the newly appointed leaders of communities coexisting in a shared region.
+Spanning 40 years of in-game time (represented by 40 rounds), each player secretly defines a vision for the region's future—be it populating it with mythical creatures or instilling a cultural love for a particular cuisine.
+The region is depicted as a 4x4 grid, with each tile possessing its own evolving story written by AI historians.
+Players interact with these historians by sending messages composed of letters, the game's primary resource, to influence the tile's history in line with their objectives.

-As time progresses and your character ages, your ability to act directly diminishes, shifting the focus to influencing NPC tribe members and leveraging the powerful Elder Council—a collective AI entity capable of enacting valley-wide changes.
+As time progresses and your character ages, your ability to act directly diminishes, shifting the focus to influencing NPC community members and leveraging the powerful Council—a collective AI entity capable of enacting region-wide changes.
 Strategic management of letters is crucial, as they are used to perform actions, and communicate with NPCs and the Council.
-The game culminates with an AI judge reviewing the valley’s entire history to determine which player’s vision most profoundly shaped the arc of the valley’s development.
-The Arc offers a unique blend of strategy, storytelling, and AI interaction, immersing players in a dynamic simulation of societal evolution.
+The game culminates with an AI judge reviewing the region's entire history to determine which player's vision most profoundly shaped the arc of its development.

 Game Overview
 • Players: 4
 • Duration: 40 rounds (years), each round lasting 1.5 minutes
-• Objective: Achieve your secret vision for the valley’s future by influencing its development through strategic actions and interactions.
+• Objective: Achieve your secret vision for the region's future by influencing its development through strategic actions and interactions.

 Components
-• Valley Grid: A 4x4 grid representing the valley.
+• Region Grid: A 4x4 grid representing the play area.
 Tiles remain hidden until explored by players or NPCs.
 • Letters: The game's primary resource, used to perform actions.
 • AI Historians: AI models that record and update the history of each tile.
-• NPC Tribe Members: Randomly generated characters with unique personalities that appear throughout the valley.
+• NPC Community Members: Randomly generated characters with unique personalities that appear throughout the region.
-• Elder Council: A powerful AI entity that can affect the entire valley.
+• Elder Council: A powerful AI entity that can affect the entire region.
-• AI Judge: An AI that determines the winner based on the valley's history.
+• AI Judge: An AI that determines the winner based on the region's history.

+Setup

+1. World Selection:
+   • Players collectively choose the setting for their game (e.g., cyberpunk metropolis, medieval kingdom, space station, underwater city)
-Setup 1.
-Secret Objectives:
+2. Secret Objectives:
-• Each player writes a secret vision for the valley’s future (max 200 characters).
+   • Each player is randomly assigned a secret vision for the region's future from a curated pool of possible visions.
    • This vision is kept hidden from other players.
 2. Starting Positions:
-• Players begin on the center four tiles of the valley grid.
+   • Players begin on the center four tiles of the region grid.
    • All other tiles start unexplored and hidden.
 3. Initial Resources:
    • Each player starts with a stockpile of letters (e.g., 500 letters).

 Game Play
 Game Structure